 Chivas Regal

-The drink is named after the brothers who owned a delicatessen in Scotland, supplying products even to the royal court.
-In 1801, they added their own premium whiskey to the assortment, which was quickly appreciated by wealthy clients.
+The drink is named after the brothers who owned a delicatessen in Scotland, supplying even the royal court.
+In 1801, they added their high-end whisky to the range, which wealthy customers quickly appreciated.

 Crown Royal Canadian Whisky